StanfordASL/GMT/README.md

 # GMT
-The Group Marching Tree Algorithm, submitted to ICRA 2017
+The Group Marching Tree Algorithm, submitted to IRC 2017